Juicing Journal – The First 10 Days

 The juice from the apple and lettuce alone was over 500ml which nearly filled the juice container to the brim, so I had to dump it into another container, clean the strainer then juice the spinach and strawberries for the 2nd batch.

 One more thing, if you’re juicing a fibrous stuff like spinach, chop it to smaller bits and rotate it with other ingredients that you put in, even on a masticating juicer as I mentioned in the juicing mistakes page.

 By dumping the spinach whole, the fibrous pulp got stuck in the small pulp outlet (most vertical auger masticating juicers have narrow pulp outlets).

-I had to manually remove it using the handle of the brush (which was included).
 So lesson learned, just sharing this with you so you don’t make the same mistake.